david-macmahon/CoherentDedispersion.jl/README.md

 The sizing of the data buffers depends on multiple factors:

 1. The geometry of the GUPPI RAW blocks
-2. The requested upchannelization and time integration factors
+2. The requested up-channelization and time integration factors
 3. The maximum dispersive delay, which depends on the frequencies and dispersion measure being dedispersed